 03 of 04

 You might be surprised to learn that animal shelters and animal control facilities often get in pocket pets.
-An exasperated pet owner doesn't know what to do with his chinchilla, ferret, or guinea pig.
-He remembers that the humane society has a shelter in town, so he heads over and drops off the animal.
+Exasperated pet owners often does not know what to do with his chinchilla, ferret, or guinea pig but remembers that the humane society has a shelter in town, so heads over and drops off the animal.

 You potentially save an animal from being euthanized when you adopt from a shelter since most have limited space and too many pets being dropped off.